Olive ridley turtle (Pacific ridley)

 Scientific name: Lepidochelys olivacea

 Conservation status: This species is listed as Endangered in Queensland (Nature Conservation Act 1992) and Endangered nationally (Environment Protection and Biodiversity Conservation Act 1999).
-It is ranked as a critical priority under the department's Back on Track species prioritisation framework.

 Olive ridley turtles are grey or olive-grey above, usually without any conspicuous markings and whitish below.
 Their head is large and massive.
 The carapace (shell) is broad and heart-shaped, usually with six or more costal scales.
 They can grow to a total length of 1.5m.
 Their hatchlings are blackish above and dark brown below.